 We All Live Here

 Resist the urge to assume your site is accessible enough.
 Do some user testing on sites you have worked on with someone who uses a screen reader to navigate the web.
 When I sat in on a session with a blind user, I realized how important our job is.
-I realized how inconsiderate I was being with things I designed and built.
+I realized how inconsiderate I was being with the things I designed and built.

 With a few small, but mindful techniques, you can save people using assistive technologies a lot of time and annoyance.
 The next time you put a hamburger icon up in the corner of your site for someone to click on, slap an